 1. Chaga Tea

 Chaga is an incredible wild mushroom with immune boosting, therapeutic properties.
-In fact, it actually grows on the sides of birch trees in colder climates like Siberia, Alaska and northern Canada and northern continental states in America.
-It has tremendously high antioxidant values and is so powerful it can even kill the tree in which is grows on, hence it’s ability to strengthen the immune system and fight/prevent cancer.
-The best part about this awesome fungus-like mushroom is it has a flavor that likens to coffee, so it is a wonderful substitute for that second cup in the afternoon, as it won’t send your blood sugar on a roller coaster ride, nor will it increase your stress hormones.
+In fact, it actually grows on the sides of birch trees in colder climates like Siberia, Alaska, Northern Canada and Northern continental states in America.
+It has tremendously high antioxidant values and is so powerful it can even kill the tree in which is grows on.
+Hence, it’s ability to strengthen the immune system and fight/prevent cancer.
+The best part about this awesome fungus-like mushroom is it has a flavor that likens to coffee.
+So, it is a wonderful substitute for that coffee habit, as it won’t send your blood sugar on a roller coaster ride, nor will it increase your stress hormones.
 In fact, chaga was actually substituted for coffee during World War I and II because it enhances energy and tastes so similar to coffee.
 Find it here.

 2. Matcha Green Tea

 Starting the morning off with a matcha latte is an incredible immune boosting gift to your body.
 Matcha has been reported to have up to 137x more antioxidants than regular green tea, according to a 2003 study that was published in Pub Med by AJ Weiss.
 Basically, when you drink matcha it is estimated you are, “decreasing your age by one year with each cup.”
 Not only is this potent green powder gorgeous, it can actually make us gorgeous too by promoting anti-aging!
 Mother Nature certainly didn’t cheat us when it comes to foods that have the ability to heal, provide longevity, as well as vitality.
 Always choose organic, fair-trade varieties of matcha to steer clear of harmful pesticides.
 Find this amazing and potent Japanese tea here.